-If you would like to make a test entry please see the Admin Guide: Vocational Qualifications
+If you would like to make a test entry please see the relevant Admin Guides.

 For the majority of qualifications it is possible to make full award or unit entries via named or unnamed routes.
 For some qualifications not all entry types and routes are available:

 For details of what entry information is required, please see the individual Admin Guides.

 If you need to update personal details such as a candidate’s name or date of birth, you can make the changes via Interchange.
 If you wish to change a candidate's whole name - rather than correct a spelling mistake - you will also need to send proof of the candidate's name change to OCR Operations in Coventry.

 The A2C Data Exchange Project is designed to bring significant improvement to the way operational data is shared between awarding bodies and all schools, colleges, and other examination centres using what is currently known as Electronic Data Interchange (EDI).
 Note that awarding bodies will still continue to offer extranet services.

 A2C is led by the Joint Council for Qualifications (JCQ) awarding bodies in England and Wales, of which we are one.
 The JCQ is working closely with partners across the industry, including management information system (MIS) suppliers to synchronise developments and ensure solutions are fit for purpose.

 The JCQ awarding bodies are covering all the costs associated with their development work and will not pass any of this onto centres and we will not charge centres to use the JCQ migration tool.
 Speak to your MIS supplier to discuss their charges.